Public Interest Disclosure Scheme

 How will a PID be managed?

-Individuals who suspect wrongdoing should refer to the PID Procedure for further information regarding the PID scheme, what wrongdoing can be the subject of a PID, what action they may take in relation to the suspected wrongdoing, how PIDs will be dealt with by the agency and the protections available to them.
+Individuals who suspect wrongdoing should refer to the PID Procedure for further information regarding the PID scheme, what wrongdoing can be the subject of a PID, what action they may take in relation to the suspected wrongdoing, how PIDs will be dealt with by the entity and the protections available to them.
 Further information can also be obtained from the office of the Commonwealth Ombudsman which oversees the PID Act and provides specific guidance to public officials thinking about making a PID.